Boiler Pressure Too Low – Can I Still Use My Boiler?

 You may be able to continue using your boiler temporarily if:

 In these cases, topping the pressure up once and monitoring it is usually acceptable.
-However, if the pressure drops again — especially overnight — this often points to an underlying fault, which we explain in more detail in our guide on boilers losing pressure overnight.
+However, if the pressure drops again — especially overnight — this usually points to an underlying fault that should be checked by a heating engineer.

 When You Should NOT Use Your Boiler